ActiveStack/ActiveSDKJavaScript/API.md

 ### [reconnect](https://github.com/ActiveStack/syncengine/blob/156ea8927fba9681f8b547662904073a45f990b1/src/main/java/com/percero/amqp/handlers/ReconnectHandler.java)
 When a client loses connection to ActiveStack, it can send a [`ReconnectRequest`](https://github.com/ActiveStack/syncengine/blob/156ea8927fba9681f8b547662904073a45f990b1/src/main/java/com/percero/agents/sync/vo/ReconnectRequest.java) to the SyncEngine.
 This is to let the SyncEngine know that this client has come back online.
-NOTE: The `clientId`', `userId`, and `token` in this `ReconnectResponse` are to be sent with every subsequent request to the ActiveStack SyncEngine.
+NOTE: The `clientId`, `userId`, and `token` in this `ReconnectResponse` are to be sent with every subsequent request to the ActiveStack SyncEngine.
 Also, a reconnect always results in a NEW client id being assigned to the client.

+Request:
 ```json
 {
   "cn": "com.percero.agents.sync.vo.ReconnectRequest",